From bartering to begging for relief, struggling Americans confront April rent

 Many Americans have already lost their jobs – last week’s national unemployment claims exceeded 3 million, shattering previous records – and huge swaths of the country have essentially shut down, with more than half of U.S. states now under some version of a stay-at-home order to curb the disease’s spread.

 One third of the nation’s 328 million residents live in rental homes, according to U.S. Census data.
-In New York City, the epicenter of the U.S. outbreak, the proportion of those who rent their homes is much higher.
+In New York City, the epicenter of the U.S. outbreak, the proportion of those who rent is much higher.

 Some states have instituted a moratorium on residential evictions.
 Housing advocates, however, have called for more dramatic action, including putting rent payments on hold altogether until the economy can restart.